puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 #### Point to an Existing Resource

-To make a repo that merely points to an existing resource without loading anything onto the Razor server, provide a `url` property when you create the repository:
+To make a repo that points to an existing resource without loading anything onto the Razor server, provide a `url` property when you create the repository:

     {
       "name": "fedora19",